candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

     # ...
 {% endhighlight %}

-and, finally, show the joke in a baloon notification:
+and, finally, show the joke in a balloon notification:

 {% highlight python %}
 from gi.repository import Notify as notify